-Rearmament: The Essential Cooperation and Competition Among Small, Medium, and Large Defense Companies
+Rearmament: The Essential "Coopetition" Among Small, Medium, and Large Defense Companies

-France has adopted an ambitious 2024–2030 military programming law: 413 billion euros to modernize the armed forces.
-In practical terms, this means funding its defense industrial and technological base, which comprises 4,500 companies, including nine major industrial groups such as Thales and MBDA, as well as numerous small and medium-sized enterprises.
-The challenge: getting them to work together in a spirit of “coopetition,” a relationship that blends competition and cooperation.
+France has adopted an ambitious 2024–2030 military programming law: 413 billion euros to modernize its armed forces.
+Specifically, this will fund its defense industrial and technological base, which consists of 4,500 companies—including nine major industrial groups such as Thales and MBDA—and numerous small and medium-sized enterprises.
+The challenge: getting them to work together in a spirit of “coopetition”—a relationship that blends competition and cooperation.
 A true Copernican revolution.

 Johanna Gast, Montpellier Business School; Chloé Zanardi and Frédéric Le Roy, University of Montpellier

-The Cohoma Challenge aims to bring together stakeholders in the robotics sector around a shared project by forming mixed teams comprising major manufacturers, researchers, and specialized startups. © French Army
+The Cohoma Challenge aims to bring together stakeholders in the robotics field around a common project by forming mixed teams comprising major manufacturers, researchers, and specialized startups. © French Army

-Faced with the Russian threat and a U.S. withdrawal, Europe is rearming.
+Faced with the Russian threat and U.S. disengagement, Europe is rearming.
 In late April 2025, 16 European Union countries asked Brussels for a temporary exemption from the rules governing fiscal stability so they could invest more in defense.
-France has not expressed this interest, but in February 2025, Emmanuel Macron raised the idea of increasing French military spending from 2.1% to 5% of GDP.
+France has not expressed such interest, but in February 2025, Emmanuel Macron raised the idea of increasing French military spending from 2.1% to 5% of GDP.

 As France prepares for this potential high-intensity war, the French government is reorganizing its defense industrial and technological base (BITD) around a new approach: that of“coopetition.”
 This blend of cooperation and competition among various actors who historically operated within a client-supplier relationship represents a true Copernican revolution.